qkewq/linuxsocksfiveserver/README.md

 Work in progress

-SOCKS5 server for linux
-I have no idea what I'm doing
+SOCKS5 server for linux, I have no idea what I'm doing